- In the event of a weather-related closing, students, faculty and staff will be notified by e-mail and, for those registered, by text messaging.

 During the Wisconsin tornado season (generally March until October) and throughout the winter months, abrupt changes in the atmosphere sometimes result in severe weather, such as heavy thunderstorms, tornadoes and snow storms.
 In the event of severe weather, Marquette University continually monitors weather conditions as broadcast by the National Oceanic & Atmospheric Administration (NOAA) to ensure the safety of our campus community.

-In the rare occurrence when classes are cancelled and the campus is closed due to extreme weather, in most cases, the following limited campus services will remain open with essential personnel, although they may have limited hours and services:
+In the rare occurrence when classes are cancelled and the campus is closed due to extreme weather, in most cases, limited campus services will remain open with essential personnel, although they may have limited hours and services.

 Timing of a Decision and How We Communicate